EstebanBorai/http-auth-basic/CONTRIBUTING.md

 ## [Code of Conduct](./CODE_OF_CONDUCT.md)

 The http-auth-basic project has a [Code of Conduct](./CODE_OF_CONDUCT.md).
-All individuals participating in the http-auth-basic.github.io repo and the http-auth-basic organization will be expected to abide by the Code of Conduct.
+All individuals participating in the http-auth-basic repo will be expected to abide by the Code of Conduct.
-Violating the Code of Conduct will result in action ranging from a conversation about behavior to being permanently banned from the http-auth-basic organization.
+Violating the Code of Conduct will result in action ranging from a conversation about behavior to being permanently banned from the http-auth-basic repository.

 ### The Spirit of the law